-I was born in Italy, and have lived in the US for a few years.
+I was born in Italy, and have lived in the US for many years.
 I grew up in Novara, a town in Northern Italy between Milano and Torino; but my parents' hometown, where they have now moved to, is Massa, in Tuscany.

 If you are curious, the pronunciation of my name and nickname is the following:

 Cacio = ca-cho (a as in car, o as in long)